ozantezcan/BSUV-Net-2.0/README.md

 Training of Fast BSUV-Net 2.0 on test_dataset:
 `python train.py  --seg_ch 0 --set_number 5`

-These codes will save the perfomance of trained algorithm on the test dataset to `log_cv.csv`
+These codes will save the perfomance of trained algorithm on the test split specified in `configs/full_cv_config.py` to `log.csv`

 ## Cross-Validation
+In `log.cv`, we provide the performance results for all 4 folds of the proposed cross-validation on full dataset with BSUV-Net-2.0.
+Follow the steps in `notebooks/crossvalidation.ipynb` to analyze locally-computed cross-validation results.

 ## Visualization of Spatio-Temporal Data Augmentations
+Follow the steps in `notebooks/visualization.ipynb` to visualize spatio-temporaldata augmentations.